top of page

 Why false starts happen

-• They haven’t sufficient sleep pressure
+• They don’t have enough sleep pressure

 • They have too much sleep pressure